 Narcotic Drugs and Psychotropic Substances (NDPS) In News: The Karnataka High Court recently observed that nowhere in the Narcotic Drugs and Psychotropic Substances (NDPS) Act is bhang referred to as a prohibited drink or prohibited drug.
 Act Bhang and the related law: Bhang is the edible preparation made from the leaves of the cannabis plant, often incorporated into drinks such as thandai and lassi, along with various foods.
 Enacted in 1985, the NDPS Act is the main legislation that deals with drugs and their trafficking.
 Various provisions of the Act punish production, manufacture, sale, possession, consumption, purchase, transport, and use of banned drugs, except for medical and scientific purposes.
 Narcotic Drugs and Psychotropic Substances Act, 1985 The NDPS Act prohibits a person from the production/manufacturing/cultivation, possession, sale, purchasing, transport, storage, and/or consumption of any narcotic drug or psychotropic substance.
 Initially enacted in 1985, the Act was amended three times in 1988, 2001 and 2014.
 According to the Act, narcotic drugs include coca leaf, cannabis (hemp), opium, and poppy straw.
 All the offences under the NDPS Act are non-bailable.
 Under the Act, property acquired by a person from drug-related offences, who has been convicted under the Act can be seized, frozen and forfeited by the government. no relief can be sought by the drug convicts by termination, remission, and commutation of sentences passed.
-Narcotics Control Bureau: NCB is the nodal drug law enforcement and intelligence agency of India responsible for fighting drug trafficking and the abuse of illegal substance.
+Penalty: The offences under the Act attract jail terms ranging from one year to 20 years and fine depending on the crime.
+NCB is the nodal drug law enforcement and intelligence agency of India responsible for fighting drug trafficking and the abuse of illegal substance.
 It functions under Union Ministry of Home Affairs (MHA).
 It is headquartered in New Delhi.
 It was established under Narcotic Drugs and Psychotropic Substances Act, 1985.
-National Legal Services Authority In News: Justice D.Y.
-Chandrachud has been appointed as the executive chairman of National Legal Services Authority (NALSA).
-(NALSA) The NALSA: Constituted under the Legal Services Authorities Act, 1987.
+National Legal In News: Justice D.Y.
+Chandrachud has been appointed as the executive chairman of National Legal Services Authority (NALSA) Services Authority (NALSA).
+The NALSA: Constituted under the Legal Services Authorities Act, 1987.
 While the CJI is the Patron- in-Chief, the second senior most judge of the Supreme Court of India is the executive chairperson of the Authority.